 Don’t get me started on the jewelry these fine human specimens usually wear.
 Those large earrings that stretch the earlobe have your heart jumping every time you look at it.

 The kicker is the way he introduces himself, asks you what you want, and then follows the question with a burst of completely incoherent options that would make High-Elven seem like your mother-tongue.

 Anyways.
 You order your pathetic cup and then you’re redirected to another counter to wait in silence while the magic occurs.

-Why can’t they just give me stupid cup over the counter?
+Why can’t they just give me a stupid cup over the counter?
 I don’t know.
 I’m still trying to work this one out.
 I’m still not brave enough to ask the delicate creatures behind the counter for the rationale.

-Instead, you are herded off to another counter, and wait like a 16 year old at the DMV, as they pour the smokey black brew into a tall overly-skinny cup that looks like a preschooler’s failed art project.
+Instead, you are herded off to another counter, and wait like a 16-year-old at the DMV, as they pour the smokey black brew into a tall overly-skinny cup that looks like a preschooler’s failed art project.